You are at the top of the page

 Image: Portrait of Henry VIII. @ National Portrait Gallery

-The King ate in his private rooms, away from the crowds but on more formal occasions he sat alone at a high covered table in his Presence Chamber, under the canopy of state.
-He chose from a huge buffet, sampling whatever took his fancy.
-Dishes included game, roasted or served in pies, lamb, venison and swan.
+The King's meals were prepared in a private kitchen under the direction of the Privy (Private) Master Cook, John Bricket.
+Usually, the King ate in his private rooms, away from the crowds.
+On more formal occasions he sat alone at a high-covered table in his Presence Chamber, under the canopy of state.

 A royal menu